 - Make sure your cat is wearing an identification tag, just in case the worst should happen and he accidentally escapes.

 - Keep candy and candy wrappers out of reach.
 Many Halloween treats, like chocolate, are toxic to both cats and dogs.
 And candy wrappers can become toys that turn into intestinal blockages for curious playful cats.

 - Keep Halloween decorations out of reach as well.
 Like candy wrappers, ribbons and strings are enticing toys for your cat that can be quite dangerous if ingested.

 - Be careful of open flames, like those in a candle or lit pumpkin.
 Cats are curious creatures and can easily be burned while investigating these flames.
 There is also the danger of fire should your adventurous feline tip over a candle.

 - Wires, electric cords and batteries from Halloween decorations can also present a threat for your pet.
 Chewing on electric cords can result in electrocution or burns.
 Batteries make irresistible toys for your cat but are quite corrosive and toxic if chewed.
 Keep these items out of reach.

-- why not try this out Do not force your cat to wear a costume.
+- Do not force your cat to wear a costume.
 While they look cute and can be fun, most cats find wearing strange clothing stressful and upsetting.
 Stress and cats simply do not go well together.
 And Halloween is already stressful enough for most cats without adding insult to injury.